 The Number 5

 So regardless of the complexity, a problem can be broken down into cause-and-effect relationships.
-An investigation can begin with 1-Why, then expand to 3-Whys, then 5, then 10 and then 25 or more depending on the issue.
+An investigation can begin with a 1-Why, then expand to a 3-Why, then 5, then 10 and then 25 or more depending on the issue.
 The word complex means consisting of multiple parts.
 Cause-and-effect doesn’t change for the type or magnitude of a problem.
 Smaller investigations will simply have fewer causes and larger investigations will have more causes.
 Just like looking at a map online, you can zoom in to see more detail, or zoom out to see less.
 A street map of a city has five streets, but it doesn’t have only five streets.
 The city has all the streets.
 You may draw a street map with only shows five streets because that’s all you need to explain how to get from point A to point B. If you need more detail then show more of the streets.
 The Cause Mapping method takes the same approach to your problems.
 Keep the analysis simple at the beginning, then only add as much detail as you need to thoroughly explain the issue.
-You can start with 1-Why, then you’ll pass through 5-Whys on your way to as much detail as you need to thoroughly explain the issue to find effective solutions.
-Learn more about our 5-Why Cause Mapping Workshops.
+You can start with a 1-Why, then you’ll pass through a 5-Why on your way to as much detail as you need to thoroughly explain the issue to find effective solutions.